Carla Peterson (actress)

-Carla Constanza Peterson (born 6 April 1974) is an Argentine actress.
+Carla Constanza Peterson (born 6 April 1974) is an Argentine actress and model.

 Biography

-Carla Constanza Peterson was born in Córdoba, Argentina on April 6, 1974 and there she lived the first two years of her life.
-Carla Peterson is the daughter of a Commodore of the Argentine Air Force and a lawyer she is descended from Swedes through her father and Italians through her mother.
-Carla Peterson is the oldest of three siblings.
+Carla Constanza Peterson was born in Córdoba, Argentina on April 6, 1974, and lived the first two years of her life there.
+Peterson is the daughter of a commodore of the Argentine Air Force and a lawyer; she is descended from Swedes through her father and Italians through her mother.
+Peterson is the oldest of three siblings.

 Personal life

 She married Argentine politician Martín Lousteau in New Haven, Connecticut in September 2011.
 On January 26, 2013, she gave birth to the couple's first child, a boy, whom they called Gaspar, who was born in the Clínica Maternidad Suizo Argentina.

 Career

-At 18 years old Carla Peterson moved a couple of months to New York and Los Angeles to take dance classes.
+At 18 years old, Peterson moved for a couple of months to New York and Los Angeles to take dance classes.
 Two years later she appeared in a television casting and was chosen to participate in Montaña rusa.

 In 1996, she was part of the cast of the television series Por siempre mujercitas.
 In 1997, she was part of the cast of the television series Naranja y media.
 From 1999 to 2000, she was part of the cast of the youth television series Verano del '98.

 In 2001, she was part of the cast of the television series EnAmorArte.
 From 2002 to 2003, she was part of the cast of the television series Son amores.
 In 2004, she was part of the cast of the television series La niñera.
 In 2004, she was part of the cast of the television series Los pensionados.

-In 2005, she was a principle antagonist in the telenovela Amarte así.
-In 2005, she makes a small participation in the television series Mujeres asesinas.
+In 2005, she portrayed the main antagonist of the telenovela Amarte así.
+In 2005, she played a small role in the television series Mujeres asesinas.